91% of customers say they won’t willingly do business again with a company that left them unhappy.

 Such a complaint procedure should be as straightforward and quick as possible.
 In general, you should:

 - Provide a way to complain about your product or service (online, over the phone, or in person).

-- Record every complaint you get (the best solution here is CRM or your customer service software, but even an Excel spreadsheet will do).
+- Record every complaint you get (the best solutions here are your CRM, your customer service software, dedicated complaint management software, or even an Excel spreadsheet will do).
 These records will come in handy in the future—especially when dealing with serial Karens.

 - Prepare the answer to a given complaint.
 You can prepare some templates beforehand, but always personalize the reply; address the customer by their first name and offer a sincere apology.
 Copy-paste doesn’t work here very well.

 - Go the extra mile and offer a solution that will truly satisfy the customer.
 This way, you will sometimes even be able to turn an unhappy customer into a loyal customer.
 Success in these situations is defined by both how you handle it and the outcome.

 Additionally, based on your company’s experience, you can list common customer complaints and prepare good answers to them.
 This way, you will streamline the process in the future.